 You can’t even begin to imagine your immune system’s daily workload.
 Invaders like bacteria, viruses, and parasites are constantly trying to enter and wreak havoc in your body.

-- Increases antibodies: Antibodies are bullets fired at invaders by immune cells.
-Brahmi increases the production of three particular antibodies IgA, IgG, and IgM, making your internal defenses stronger.
+- Increases antibodies: Antibodies are bullets fired at invaders by your immune cells.
+Bacopa increases the production of antibodies IgA, IgG, and IgM, making your internal defenses stronger.

 In case you’re wondering, IgA helps fight allergies, IgM is an all-time front-line trooper, while IgG is the body’s most abundant antibody.

 - Increases SOS signals: As immune cells fight invaders at an attack site, they also send SOS signals to call in immune cells from other parts of the body.
 These signals are carried by chemical messengers called cytokines.
-Brahmi regulates cytokine production in the spleen, an important immune system junction.
+Bacopa helps regulate cytokine production in the spleen, an important immune system junction.

 Importantly, give the herb time to work.